snowflakedb/pdo_snowflake/README.rst

 Using OAuth 2.0 authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PHP PDO driver supports OAuth 2.0 Authentication.
-Guidance can be found in `Native SSO - OKTA only <https://docs.snowflake.com/en/user-guide/oauth-intro>`_.
+Guidance can be found in `OAuth Intro <https://docs.snowflake.com/en/user-guide/oauth-intro>`_.

 To connect to Snowflake database using OAuth 2.0 Authentication, create a new PDO object and specify the data source name (dsn) parameters as follows: